kohei-us/mdds/doc/trie_map.rst

     us_presidents_loaded.load_state<us_president_serializer>(infile);

-Once again, aside from explicitly specifying the serializer type as the template argument, it is identical to the way we did in the previous example.
+Once again, aside from explicitly specifying the serializer type as the template argument to the :cpp:func:`~mdds::packed_trie_map::load_state` method, it is identical to the way we did in the previous example.

 Let's compare the new instance with the old one to see if the two are equal::